Foy Provincial Park

 Foy Provincial Park is a provincial park on Round Lake in Ontario, Canada.
 Since it is non-operational, camping is prohibited, but day-use activities such as swimming and hiking are permitted.
 The park property includes facilities used by the Ontario Ranger program of the Ministry of Natural Resources.

 History

 Purchased in 1968, the Foy property was originally an addition to Bonnechere Provincial Park, which is also located on Round Lake.
 As day use at Bonnechere Park became heavy in the early 1980s, the idea of creating another park on Round Lake was introduced.
 In 1985, it was put into regulation as Foy Provincial Park and designated as "recreation"-class.
 The stated goal of the park was to "maintain quality summer-oriented day use facilities."

 Citing declining attendance, the Ministry of Natural Resources closed the day use facilities at Foy in 1994, along with seven other Ontario provincial parks.
+However, by 2024 the park had become extremely popular during the summer.
+This caused liability concerns with the local KHR municipal council and Round Lake property owners over safety with visitors crossing the road before accessing the park.
+In August 2025 on an average summer weekend over 50 vehicles could be found parked along Red Rock Road outside the Park's gate.
+Council is reviewing the possibility of opening up the park to vehicular access and creating a parking lot inside the park.
+This has sparked some controversy and opposition by a minority of residents who argue it would have an adverse environmental effect on the park.